CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 We then have a close-comment block at the end of the color profile data, followed by our PowerShell script, which now gets interpreted.
 At the end of the PowerShell script (*still within the color profile segment*) we need another open-comment block so that PowerShell ignores the remaining contents of the image file.

 Finally, we need a close-comment block as near to the end of the image file as possible.
-Unfortunately, things are never as straightforward as we would like them to be.
+Of course, things are never as straightforward as we would like them to be.
 The title for this section should probably of been "***How It Sometimes Works***".
 This is mainly down to the short length of the comment-block string, image compatibility and X/Twitter image encoding.

 ## Image Compatibilty, Issues and Limitations.